mehdi533/DeepfakeDetectionWithCNNs/README.md

 ```

-For the images, they have to be stored like this:
+<br>For the images, they have to be stored like this:
 ```
 ├── data
 │   ├── ProGAN